-15 LCC graduates have built websites, run social media campaigns, created a new brand, made films, taken photographs, designed print materials, and written stories.
+Talent Works has built websites, run social media campaigns, created new branding, made films, taken photographs, designed print and digital materials, and written stories.

 Why we did it

-We discovered that local social enterprises, charities and community groups can’t access high-quality design and communications talent to help them grow, while recent graduates can sometimes struggle to get their first paid freelance job – the job that may kick-start their career.
-LCC Talent Works was designed as a prototype programme to address these two challenges.
+We discovered that local social enterprises, charities and community groups can’t access high-quality communications talent to help them grow.
+Students, especially from disadvantaged backgrounds, can struggle to get their first paid work – the job that may kick-start their career.
+Talent Works is designed to address these two challenges.